The Best Field Hockey Sticks for Drag Flick Specialists

 The Extreme is the 100% carbon flagship.
 Maximum stiffness, maximum energy transfer, and the sharpest release in the range.
 Built for players who have refined their technique and want to extract every watt from the flick.

 The Extreme Plus also runs at 100% carbon with the same X-Late bow and concave face.
-At £325 it is the most advanced stick in the range, engineered for players competing at the highest level who demand both elite performance and longevity from their equipment.
+Engineered for players competing at the highest level who demand both elite performance and longevity from their equipment.

 The Naked Hockey Supernova: power with versatility

-The Supernova Plus is another serious option for drag flick specialists.
-Built with 100% Japanese Toray carbon and an extra low bow, it delivers explosive power and phenomenal control.
-Where the Extreme range is purpose-built exclusively around drag flicking, the Supernova adds more versatility for players who also carry and create in open play.
+The Supernova Plus is a serious option for drag flick specialists who also play a full role in open play.
+Built with 100% Japanese Toray carbon and an extra low bow, it delivers explosive power and exceptional control.
+Where the Extreme range is purpose-built exclusively around drag flicking, the Supernova adds more versatility for players who carry and create as well as flick.
 If you take penalty corners but are not a pure specialist, the Supernova Plus gives you everything you need for elite flicking without giving up anything on the pitch.

-For players who want the Supernova profile at a lower carbon composition, the Supernova 70 at 70% carbon offers excellent feel and power at a more accessible price point.
+The Supernova 70 at 70% carbon offers excellent feel and power at a more accessible price point for players developing their flick technique.

 The Naked Hockey Supreme range for flicking